 - Need for repeat surgery

-If you would like to have additional information on treatment of distal radius fracture or would like to learn more about ORIF of the distal radius fracture, please contact the office of Dr. Okoroha, ORIF Surgeon serving the communities of Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you would like to have additional information on treatment of distal radius fracture or would like to learn more about ORIF of the distal radius fracture, please contact the office of Dr. Okoroha, ORIF Surgeon serving the communities of Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.